ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Initial and Boundary Condition Files
 ------------------------------------
-The external model files needed for initializing the runs can be obtained in a number of ways, including: pulled directly from `NOMADS <https://nomads.ncep.noaa.gov/pub/data/nccf/com/>`_;
-limited data availability), pulled from the NOAA HPSS during the workflow execution (requires user access), or obtained and staged by the user from a different source.
+The external model files needed for initializing an experiment can be obtained in a number of ways, including: pulled directly from `NOMADS <https://nomads.ncep.noaa.gov/pub/data/nccf/com/>`_, (limited data availability), pulled from the NOAA HPSS system during the workflow execution (requires user access), or obtained and staged by the user from a different source.
 The data format for these files can be :term:`GRIB2` or :term:`NEMSIO`.
 More information on downloading and setting up the external model data can be found in :numref:`Section %s <DownloadingStagingInput>`.
 Once the data is set up, the end-to-end application will run the system and write output files to disk.

 Pre-processing (UFS_UTILS)
 --------------------------
-When a user runs the SRW Application as described in the Quick Start Guide :numref:`Chapter %s <QuickstartC>`, :numref:`Step %s Generate the Forecast Experiment <GenerateWorkflowC>` links the input data for the pre-processing utilities from a location on disk to the experiment directory.
+When a user runs the SRW Application as described in the Quick Start Guide, :numref:`Step %s <GenerateWorkflowC>`, the workflow generation script links the input data for the pre-processing utilities from a location on disk to the experiment directory.
 The pre-processing utilities use many different datasets to create grids and to generate model input datasets from the external model files.
-A detailed description of the input files for the pre-processing utilities can be found `here <https://noaa-emcufs-utils.readthedocs.io/en/latest/>`__.
+A detailed description of the input files for the pre-processing utilities can be found in the `UFS_UTILS Documentation <https://noaa-emcufs-utils.readthedocs.io/en/latest/>`__.

 UFS Weather Model
 -----------------
-The input files for the weather model include both static (fixed) files and grid- and date-specific files (terrain, initial conditions, boundary conditions, etc).
-The static fix files must be staged by the user unless you are running on a Level 1/pre-configured platform, in which case you can link to the existing copy of the data on that machine.
+The input files for the Weather Model include both static (fixed) files and grid- and date-specific files (terrain, initial conditions, boundary conditions, etc).
+The static fix files must be staged by the user unless the user is running on a `Level 1/pre-configured <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platform, in which case users can link to the existing copy of the data on that machine.
 See :numref:`Section %s <StaticFixFiles>` for more information.
-The static, grid, and date-specific files are linked in the experiment directory by the workflow scripts.
-An extensive description of the input files for the weather model can be found in the `UFS Weather Model User's Guide <https://ufs-weather-model.readthedocs.io/en/latest/>`__.
-The namelists and configuration files for the SRW Application are created from templates by the workflow, as described in :numref:`Section %s <WorkflowTemplates>`.
+The workflow scripts link the static, grid, and date-specific files in the experiment directory.
+An extensive description of the input files for the weather model can be found in the `UFS Weather Model User's Guide <https://ufs-weather-model.readthedocs.io/en/latest/InputsOutputs.html>`__.
+The namelists and configuration files for the SRW Application are created from templates by the workflow generation script, as described in :numref:`Section %s <WorkflowTemplates>`.

 Unified Post Processor (UPP)
 ----------------------------